Citrinate/BoosterManager/README.md

 #### Other Items

-These commands ignore marketability.
-To loot or transfer only marketable items, add `m` to the start of the command, ex: `mlootitems`.
-To loot or transfer only unmarketable items, add `u` to the start of the command, ex: `ulootitems`.
+The below commands apply to all items.
+To have them apply to only marketable items, add `m` to the start of the command (ex: `mlootitems`).
+To have them apply to only unmarketable items, add `u` to the start of the command (ex: `ulootitems`).

 Command | Access | Description
 --- | --- | ---